-Research advocates and adheres to the highest standards for accurate and ethical publication of science and uses a selective peer review process.
-The scientific editors for Research evaluate submitted manuscripts and those that warrant further consideration for publication are sent out for in-depth review by external referees.
-Research does not accept resubmissions of manuscripts that have already been rejected for reasons related to novelty or impact.
+Plant Phenomics advocates and adheres to the highest standards for accurate and ethical publication of science and uses a selective peer review process.
+The scientific editors for Plant Phenomics evaluate submitted manuscripts and those that warrant further consideration for publication are sent out for in-depth review by external referees.
+Plant Phenomics does not accept resubmissions of manuscripts that have already been rejected for reasons related to novelty or impact.
 Papers selected for publication will be edited to improve readability and ensure the use of plain language whenever possible.

 Authorship and Conflict of Interest

-At manuscript submission, a completed copy of the Authorship and Conflict of Interest Form must also be received from each author listed on the manuscript.
+As indicated in Information for Authors, a completed copy of the Authorship and Conflict of Interest Form must be received from each author listed on the manuscript at submission.
 This form asks authors to specify the nature and level of their contribution to the article, their understanding regarding the obligation to share data and materials, and any affiliations, funding sources or financial holdings that might raise questions about possible sources of bias.

 To be included as an “author,” a researcher must meet the criteria for authorship laid out in the definition of the International Committee of Medical Journal Editors, which states that authorship should be based on four criteria:

 - Provided substantial contributions to the conception or design of the work or the acquisition, analysis, or interpretation of data for the work.

 - Participated in drafting the work or revising it critically for important intellectual content.

 - Participated in final approval of the version to be published.

 - Provided agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.